jonnonz1/nz-statute-book/acts/public/2018/social-security-act-2018.md

     (ii) to, or for the benefit of, the spouse or partner of the beneficiary or a dependent child or children of the beneficiary.
-(2) Subsection (1) is subject to contrary provisions in, or in regulations made under, this Act (for example,— (a) exceptions provided for in regulations made under section 442; and (b) sections 341 and 344, on when certain payments to a young person are or may be subject to money management; and (c) section 351, which requires an amount for tax paid under section 350(2) by MSD to the Commissioner of Inland Revenue to be considered to be a payment of a benefit made on account of, and received by, the beneficiary; and
+(2) Subsection (1) is subject to contrary provisions in, or in regulations made under, this Act (for example,— (a) exceptions provided for in regulations made under section 442; and (aa) section 340A, on the manner of payment of certain payments to people subject to a sanction for a first failure; and (b) sections 341 and 344, on when certain payments to a young person are or may be subject to youth money management; and (c) section 351, which requires an amount for tax paid under section 350(2) by MSD to the Commissioner of Inland Revenue to be considered to be a payment of a benefit made on account of, and received by, the beneficiary; and
   (d) sections 368 to 370, on when MSD must pay a disability allowance, special assistance granted under a programme approved under section 100 or 101, or an advance payment, to a preferred supplier of goods or services).

 ### 340 Required manner of payment: general
 (1) All or part of an instalment of a benefit must be paid in a manner from time to time determined by MSD.ExampleAn instalment of jobseeker support must be paid by electronic transfer of funds into the beneficiary’s bank account, if that is what MSD has determined.
-(2) Subsection (1) is subject to contrary provisions in, or in regulations made under, this Act (for example,— (a) section 341, on the manner of payment of specified youth support payments; and (b) default determinations, and exceptions, provided for in regulations made under section 442).
+(2) Subsection (1) is subject to contrary provisions in, or in regulations made under, this Act (for example,— (aaa) section 340A, on the manner of payment of certain payments to people subject to a sanction for a first failure; and (a) section 341, on the manner of payment of specified youth support payments; and (b) default determinations, and exceptions, provided for in regulations made under section 442).
 (3) A determination made by MSD under this section of a required manner of payment— (a) may be reviewed under subpart 3 of this Part; but (b) cannot be reviewed, or appealed against, under Part 7.

+### 340A Required manner of payment: money management for certain payments to people subject to sanction for first failure
+(1) Regulations made under section 418(1)﻿(jb) for the purposes of this section may prescribe the required manner of payment for money management for certain payments to a person (P)—
+  (a) who is subject to a sanction for a first failure; and (b) to whom section 236A applies; and
+  (c) while money management imposed on P has effect.
+(2) Those regulations may, without limitation,—
+  (a) require, while money management imposed on P has effect, that the prescribed proportion of an instalment of P’s main benefit that is an instalment payable to P (see regulations made under section 418(1)﻿(ia)) must be paid to P by crediting an amount to a payment card for a prescribed period to enable P to obtain goods or services—
+    (i) that MSD considers are essential; and
+    (ii) from participating suppliers:
+  (b) define participating suppliers:
+  (c) provide for how specified arrears that MSD must pay, and that are arrears that relate to a period while money management imposed on P has effect, are credited or paid (for example, by providing that—
+    (i) the prescribed proportion of the specified arrears is credited to P’s payment card; and (ii) the rest of the specified arrears is paid to P personally under section 339(1)):
+  (d) provide for how specified debt that MSD must recover, and that is debt that relates to a period while money management imposed on P has effect, is recovered (for example, by providing that the specified debt is recovered—
+    (i) from P personally; and
+    (ii) not from, or from amounts to be credited to, P’s payment card):
+  (e) require, if P dies while money management imposed on P has effect, that the prescribed proportion of an instalment of P’s main benefit that is an instalment payable to P, or specified arrears that MSD must pay, and that are arrears that relate to a period while money management imposed on P has effect, and that are arrears that relate to a suspension unrelated to a sanction for failure to comply with P’s obligations under section 233, must be paid under—
+    (i) section 346 (required manner of payment: payment on death of beneficiary); or (ii) any applicable regulations made under section 442 for the purposes of section 337 (how benefits are paid).

+### 340B Credit on payment card at end of money management
+(1) This section applies to a person to whom section 236A applies (P) if— (a) money management—
+    (i) is imposed on P, and has effect, when P dies; or (ii) was, but is no longer, imposed on P (whether or not P has died); and (b) under the prescribed required manner of payment for money management for certain payments to P (see section 340A and regulations made under section 418(1)﻿(jb)), P has a payment card to which 1 or more amounts payable to P have been credited for the purchase of goods or services; and
+  (c) the amounts on the card have not been fully spent.
+(2) An application to MSD to have MSD pay the amount standing to the credit of P on the card to, or on account of, P under section 339 may be made by,—
+  (a) if P is alive, P or a person acting on P’s behalf; or (b) if P has died and has a surviving spouse or partner, P’s surviving spouse or partner; or (c) if P has died and has no surviving spouse or partner but has a surviving dependent child, the person who has the care of the child; or
+  (d) if P has died and has no surviving spouse, partner, or dependent child, P’s personal representative.
+(3) An application made under this section may be made— (a) orally or in writing; and
+  (b) in any form, and using any wording, that is reasonable for the purpose.
+(4) On an application made under this section, MSD may pay the amount standing to the credit of P on the card to, or on account of, P under section 339.

-### 341 Required manner of payment: money management for certain payments to young people
+### 341 Required manner of payment: youth money management for certain payments to young people
-(1) Regulations made under section 418(1)﻿(k) for the purposes of this section may prescribe a manner of payment designed to assist certain young people to manage their money effectively (a money management manner of payment).
+(1) Regulations made under section 418(1)﻿(k) for the purposes of this section may prescribe a manner of payment designed to assist certain young people to manage their money effectively (a youth money management manner of payment).
-(2) A money management manner of payment may (but need not) include crediting an amount to a payment card, voucher, or device, that enables a young person to obtain goods or services from a particular supplier and enables the supplier to obtain payment from MSD for the goods or services.
+(2) A youth money management manner of payment may (but need not) include crediting an amount to a payment card, voucher, or device, that enables a young person to obtain goods or services from a particular supplier and enables the supplier to obtain payment from MSD for the goods or services.
-(3) The following must be paid in a money management manner of payment:
+(3) The following must be paid in a youth money management manner of payment:
   (a) any youth support payment (including the in-hand allowance up to the maximum amount set out in clause 7 in Part 6 of Schedule 4):
   (b) any WFF tax credit payable to a young person by MSD:
   (c) the amount of any child disability allowance or disability allowance to which a young person is entitled: